-Long-term storage without charging can damage the battery pack, therefore if the Cal=Trak is not used regularly, it should be fully charged at least once every three months.
-When possible, periodically leave your Cal=Trak on charge overnight.
+Long-term storage without charging can damage the battery pack, therefore if the Cal=Trak cannot be left charging continuously, it should be fully charged at least once every three months.

-10.0 Maintenance
+10.0 Maintenance, Quality Assurance

 Although the Sierra Cal=Trak is a rugged instrument, certain care and maintenance requirements must still be met.
 When not in use always store your Cal=Trak in a clean, dry environment.
-Sierra Instruments provides a range of cases ideal for storage and transportation of your

-Cal=Trak calibrator.
-See Chapter 12-5 Accessories or contact Sierra Instruments for details.
+When possible leave the unit on charge.
 Wipe only with a damp cloth and do not spray with liquid solvents or use abrasive cleaners.